vpspeech/ChildAugment/README.md

 # License for using CSLU Protocols
 This repository provides a reference protocol for benchmarking zero- and limited-resource automatic speaker verification (ASV) systems on the CSLU Kids corpus (LDC2007S18).
 Please note that this repository contains only the information for partitioning the original LDC audio files into trial lists (and a smaller set for optional training or fine-tuning purposes).
-Therefore, if you would like to use our ASV protocol, you are required to licence and purchase the CSLU Kids corpus (audio files) through LDC.
+Therefore, if you would like to use our ASV protocol, you need to have a copy of the CSLU Kids corpus itself (which contains the audio files).
+The CSLU Kids corpus can be purchased through LDC, following their licencing conditions.
 Users can utilize the protocol under the strict licensing terms specified at https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/cslu.pdf, limiting its use exclusively to non-commercial linguistic education and research.
 Additionally, users are required to independently license LDC2007S18 directly from the Linguistic Data Consortium (LDC) at https://catalog.ldc.upenn.edu/LDC2007S18 before employing the protocol.

 # Project